Resa-Obamwonyi/Resa-Obamwonyi/README.md

 ### Hi there 👋🏾
-I am Resa Obamwonyi, A Software Engineer interested in building sustainable and ground breaking technological solutions.
+I am Resa Obamwonyi, A Software Engineer interested in building sustainable technological solutions.
 When I am not coding, you can find me Reading, Writing or Watching TV Shows.

-- 🔭 I am working on Becoming an all rounded Software Engineer.
+- 🔭 I am working on Becoming an all-rounded Software Engineer and Technical Writer.
-- 🌱 I’m currently learning Elixir and Cloud Computing.
+- 🌱 I’m currently actively working with Elixir and Vue Js.
 - 💬 Ask me about Python, Javascript, Django, Flask, SQL, HTML, CSS and anything else that makes the web tick!
-- 🌱 Also, I have caught a bug for Cloud Devops and Automations.
+- 🌱 Also, I have caught a bug for Cloud DevOps and Automation.
 - 😄 Pronouns are She/Her
 - ⚡ Fun fact: I love the sound of rain, solving algorithms and food.
-- 📫 How to reach me: shoot me a mail at theresaobamwonyi@gmail.com I really look forward to connecting with you.
+- 📫 How to reach me: shoot me an email at theresaobamwonyi@gmail.com I look forward to connecting with you.
 <!--
 **Resa-Obamwonyi/Resa-Obamwonyi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.